Ivop2201/MyRep/README.md

 While this repository is primarily for my personal code, I'm open to contributions if you find a bug or have an enhancement in mind.
 If you'd like to contribute, please check the [Contribution Guidelines](CONTRIBUTING.md) for more information.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the BSD License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
 If you have any questions, suggestions, or would like to collaborate, feel free to reach out to me at [your.email@example.com](mailto:your.email@example.com).